Get a cutting edge, interdisciplinary education from a diverse group of Georgetown experts, thought leaders, scholars and innovators.

 Shannen Holback is the Assistant Director of Admissions and Marketing for the M.S. in Environment & International Affairs (MS-EIA) program.
 Shannen is passionate about supporting students and staff and the various sustainability and environmental programs taking place.
 She creates and implements recruitment and marketing events and initiatives, as well as assisting with the admissions process.
 Shannen speaks with prospective students to help them gain more information about the MS-EIA program.
 She has a background in law with a bachelor’s degree in Legal Studies and a master’s in Educational Leadership from the University of Central Florida.

-Chat with Student Program Assistant
+MS-EIA Student Program Assistant